Ran Blake

 Ran Blake (born April 20, 1935) is an American pianist, composer, and educator.
 He is known for his unique style that combines blues, gospel, classical, and film noir influences into an innovative and dark jazz sound.
-His career spans over 40 recording credits on jazz albums along with more than 40 years of teaching jazz at the New England Conservatory of Music, where he started the Department of Third Stream (now called the Department of Contemporary Improvisation) with Gunther Schuller.
+His career spans over 40 recording credits on jazz albums along with more than 40 years of teaching jazz at the New England Conservatory of Music, where he started the Department of Third Stream (now called the Department of Contemporary Musical Arts) with Gunther Schuller.

 Early life

 Blake was born in Springfield, Massachusetts, on April 20, 1935.
 He grew up in Suffield, Connecticut, and became fascinated by film noir after seeing Robert Siodmak's Spiral Staircase as a twelve-year-old.
 He began playing piano as a young child, and as a teenager studied with Ray Cassarino.
 In his teenage years, he developed a love for gospel music and studied the compositions of Béla Bartók and Claude Debussy.
 After high school, he attended Bard College in New York, graduating in 1960 with a Bachelor of Arts degree in Jazz, a major that had not previously existed at the school.
 At Bard he met Jeanne Lee, with whom he performed for many years.
 He also studied with John Lewis, Oscar Peterson, and Gunther Schuller at the School of Jazz in Lenox, Massachusetts.